psirenny/derby-page-transition/README.md

 It's not feasible to add transitions between the cross product of all your pages.
 Map your pages to types and transition between those types instead.
-If a page isn't found, then it won't be animated.
+If a page type isn't found, then it won't be animated.

     var transition = require('derby-page-transition');
     var map = app.map = transition.map();